anthonycoffey/wake-the-nile/memory-bank/progress.md

 *   **Version:** 0.1.9
 *   **State:** The plugin is in a stable, functional state.
-*   The Memory Bank has been initialized.
+*   The Memory Bank has been updated.

 ## Known Issues